atbcb/usab-uswds/news/_posts/2021-09-23-u-s-access-board-holds-public-briefing-on-study-on-the-feasibility-of-wheelchair-securement-systems-in-passenger-aircraft.md

 title: "U.S. Access Board Holds Public Briefing on Study on the Feasibility of Wheelchair Securement Systems in Passenger Aircraft "
 date: 2021-09-23
-excerpt: "The U.S. Access Board held its public briefing on the results of a Board-sponsored [Study on the Feasibility of Wheelchair Securement Systems on Aircraft](https://www.access-board.gov/aircraft/) conducted by the Transportation Research Board (TRB) yesterday.
+excerpt: "The U.S. Access Board held a public briefing yesterday on the results of a Board-sponsored study on the feasibility of installing wheelchair securement systems on passenger aircraft conducted by the Transportation Research Board (TRB).
 The event featured presentations by . . . "
 image: /images/uploads/airplanedeparture.jpg
 image_alt_text: Airplane departing
 tags: